Cultural evolution via iterated learning and communication explains efficient color naming systems: Not all efficient systems are human-like

-The lower panels of Figure \ref{fig:maps} show that some of these RM systems are similar to, and others quite dissimilar to, natural systems in the WCS.
-In each row, the rightmost system, which is dissimilar to the WCS system in that row, is nonetheless more similar to that WCS system than to any other WCS system, meaning that it is dissimilar to all WCS systems.
-Thus, there exist RM systems that are quite dissimilar to naturally occurring systems.
+The lower panels of Figure \ref{fig:maps} compare natural color naming systems to artificial RM systems.
+The leftmost column shows three attested color naming systems from the WCS, from top to bottom: B\'et\'e (iso: bev, C\^ote d'Ivoire), Colorado / Tsafiki (iso: cof, Ecuador), and Dyimini (iso: dyi, C\^ote d'Ivoire).
+The middle column shows RM systems that are similar to the WCS system in the same row, and the rightmost column shows RM systems that are dissimilar to the WCS system in the same row but of about the same complexity.
+In each row, the rightmost system, which is dissimilar to the WCS system in that row, is nonetheless more similar to that WCS system than to any other WCS system; this means that it is dissimilar to all WCS systems.
+Thus, there exist RM systems that are quite similar to naturally occurring systems, and other RM systems that are quite dissimilar to naturally occurring systems.
 To quantify this pattern, we separated the RM systems into two groups, based on whether their gNID to the closest WCS system exceeded a threshold.
 We set this threshold to the smallest gNID between systems in the left (WCS) and right (RM dissimilar) columns of Figure \ref{fig:maps}, which is $0.29$.
-We then grouped all RM systems with gNID to the closest WCS system below this threshold into one group, $\text{RM}_{\text{s}}$ (for similar to WCS), and the other RM systems into another group, $\text{RM}_{\text{d}}$ (for dissimilar to WCS). $38\%$ of the RM systems fell in $\text{RM}_{\text{d}}$ and they spanned the complexity range $[0.86, 2.26]$.
+We then grouped all RM systems with gNID to the closest WCS system below this threshold into one group, $\text{RM}_{\text{s}}$ (for similar to WCS), and the other RM systems into another group, $\text{RM}_{\text{d}}$ (for dissimilar to WCS).
+We found that $38\%$ of the RM systems fell in $\text{RM}_{\text{d}}$ and they spanned the complexity range $[0.86, 2.26]$.
 Thus, a substantial proportion of the RM systems are at least as dissimilar to WCS systems as are those in the right column of Figure \ref{fig:maps}.